siyingxie/VCR_infant/readme.md

     For more details, please see [LIBSVM.readme].

 ## Expected outputs
-The outputs from the example scripts (via MATLAB's publish) are available here.
+The expected outputs from the example scripts (via MATLAB's publish) are available here.
-- [example_decodoingintime]
+- [example_decodingintime]
 - [example_decodingtimefrequency]
 - [example_decodingtimegeneralization]
 - [example_rsatimegeneralization]